tarrasqueapp/tarrasqueapp/ARCHITECTURE.md

 The `ui` app also includes a rendering engine built with the following packages:

 - [PixiJS](https://pixijs.com/): A fast, lightweight 2D rendering engine for the web.
-- [react-pixi-fiber](https://www.npmjs.com/package/react-pixi-fiber): A set of React components and custom hooks for using PixiJS with React.

 WebSocket communication is supported with [socket.io-client](https://socket.io/docs/v4/client-api/).